danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When run, this behaves very nearly like a `call` node with the `value` as the call `actuals`.
 The differences are:

-* The `value` expression is allowed to evaluate to void, which in turn causes the evaluated `function` to be called with no arguments.
+* The `value` expression is taken to be a single argument to pass, not a list.
 * It is a fatal error (terminating the runtime) if the called function returns.

 This is used in the translation of `break`s, `return`s, `/named` yields, and